 Butterball, a popular turkey company, opens a turkey hotline each November and December to answer any turkey-related questions you may have.
 Founded in 1981, the Turkey Talk Line went from receiving a modest 11,000 questions that first year to answering more than 100,000 questions across the U.S. and Canada every holiday season.
 Before you call that number, check out these 23 Fascinating Turkey Facts Just in Time for Thanksgiving.

 "Jingle Bells" was originally a Thanksgiving song.

-"Jingle Bells," the classic Christmas song written by James Lord Pierpont in 1857, wasn't originally about Christmas.
+"Jingle Bells," the classic Christmas song written by James Lord Pierpont in 1857, wasn't meant to be about Christmas.
 Originally titled "One Horse Open Sleigh," the ditty was meant to be sung on Thanksgiving.
 When it was reprinted in 1859, however, the name was changed to "Jingle Bells, or the One Horse Open Sleigh," and was prescribed for Christmas.

 FDR once moved Thanksgiving up a week.

-In the midst of the Great Depression, FDR moved Thanksgiving up one week in order to allow more time for shopping before Christmas.
+In the midst of the Great Depression, President Franklin D. Roosevelt moved Thanksgiving up one week in order to allow more time for shopping before Christmas.
 Otherwise, it would have fallen on Nov.
 30. The move spurred intense public reaction, though none as memorable as the stunt pulled by Atlantic City's then-mayor, C.D.
 White.
-In a public statement issued the day before the new Thanksgiving day designated by FDR, White announced that his city would celebrate two days of thanks and that the earlier date would be known as "Franksgiving."
+In a public statement issued the day before the new Thanksgiving as designated by Roosevelt, White announced that his city would celebrate two days of thanks and that the earlier date would be known as "Franksgiving."

 The first Thanksgiving lasted three days.